ibm-cloud-docs/dns/using-the-dns-interface.md

 1. From your browser, open the [{{site.data.keyword.cloud}} console](https://{DomainName}/) and log in to your account.
 1. From the dashboard, click the Menu icon ![Menu icon](../icons/icon_hamburger.svg) and select **Classic Infrastructure** to get to the Classic Infrastructure landing page.
 1. In the Classic Infrastructure navigation, select **Network > DNS > Secondary Zones**.
-From this page you can add or modify secondary DNS settings.
+From this page, you can add or modify secondary DNS settings.
 1. To add a new record, select **Add Zone**, complete the fields and select **Add**.
 1. To remove a Secondary DNS record, or convert it to a primary record, use the **Actions** list menu on the right of the page and choose the appropriate option.